learn HTML5 & CSS3 training course

 Few practical HTML5 and CSS3 based projects at the end of the course will ensure that you can apply HTML5 on your web projects.

 This short HTML5 and CSS3 course is hands-on, instructor-led and classroom based.
 This training can be taken as a part-time evening course or even on the weekends.
-A list of all upcoming public HTML5 and CSS3 training course is given on training dragon website.
+A list of all upcoming public HTML5 and CSS3 training course is given on Training Dragon website.
 Each course is restricted to a maximum of ten delegates to ensure an excellent training experience.

-Who is HTML5 & CSS3 training for?
+Who is Advanced HTML5 & CSS3 training for?

-Prerequisites for HTML5 & CSS3 course
+Prerequisites for Advanced HTML5 & CSS3 course

 What will I get?